 It’s likely that you’ll return to the clinic for follow-up appointments on a weekly basis until you’re in an established routine.
 After that, your follow-up appointments may become less frequent.
 Your urine may be randomly tested from time to time.
 If you experience any problems with the medication, such as side effects or decreased effectiveness, you should inform your doctor.
 This type of addiction treatment allows patients to work through other addiction therapies without suffering the ill effects of withdrawal.

 Low testosterone, or low T, is an extremely frustrating problem that is also exceedingly common.
 Men who suffer from low T experience a range of uncomfortable symptoms, including reduced muscle tone, low sex drive, fatigue, weight gain, and depression.
 Many different things can contribute to low T, and determining the underlying cause can be part of treating the problem.
 Alcoholism and opioid use are two significant contributing factors for low testosterone.
 Obesity, diabetes, infections, injuries, and corticosteroid use can also lead to low levels of testosterone.
 Find out more about the common causes of low T in this infographic from Altergyn, LLC .
-We provide bio-identical hormone replacement therapy in Atlanta, GA, so men suffering from low T can get symptom relief without the risk of other medical treatment options, like testosterone lotions.
+We provide bio-identical hormone replacement therapy in Marietta GA and for the Greater Atlanta area, so men suffering from low T can get symptom relief without the risk of other medical treatment options, like testosterone lotions.
 Make an appointment for medical care today if you are living with low T symptoms, and please share this information to help others learn about their options.

 If you sustain severe car accident injuries, you may be prescribed opiate medications to control the pain.
 These potent painkillers are certainly useful for some people on a short-term basis.
 However, over time, they can create more problems than they resolve.
-Substance abuse in Atlanta may be partially attributed to individuals who began using opiates for legitimate purposes.
+Substance abuse in Marietta GA and the Greater Atlanta area may be partially attributed to individuals who began using opiates for legitimate purposes.
 In addition to the problem of opiate addiction , the long-term use of these drugs may disrupt the endocrine system.

 Opiates are powerful chemicals that can disrupt the levels of thyroid hormones.
 Cortisol and testosterone are other hormones that may develop imbalances due to long-term opiate use.
 The result can be chronic fatigue, depression, emotional instability, sleep disturbances, metabolic changes, and sexual dysfunction.
 When seeking treatment for opiate addiction, it may be necessary to consider hormone replacement therapy.
 Hormone replacement therapy can help restore wellness and quality of life while you’re working to beat your addiction to opioids.